 Reason #1: better for building strength

 Barbells are your ultimate weapons to get strong.
-The best barbell exercises, which includes the deadlift, weighted squats, overhead press and more, all knows for building full body power and making you Superman strong.
-Sure, you can deadlift and try doing weighted squats with dumbbells but it will never be the same.
+The best barbell exercises, including the deadlift, barbell squats, overhead press and more, are known for building full-body power and making you Superman strong.
+Sure, you can deadlift and try weighted squats with dumbbells, but it's not the same.

-Consider doing deadlifts or bench presses with weights that are 1.5x your bodyweight.
-That's perhaps more than many people would do but it's not 'extreme' by any means.
-If you are an average sized person, that could mean holding a 55-kilo dumbbell in each hand.
-It's not impossible, but dumbbells that big don't really make sense in most other situations.
+Consider doing heavy bench presses – the best way to build a beastly chest.
+If you are an average-sized person, a heavy bench set could be 3-4 reps with 70-80 kg; that could mean holding a 35-40-kilo dumbbell in each hand.
+It's not impossible, but dumbbells that big doesn't make sense in most other situations.

 Reason #2: barbells are especially good for building lower body strength